ASSISTANCE DOGS NI QUIZ NIGHT

 Veterinary Fees

 Annual Vaccination plus Kennel Cough approximately.
+6 month health check-up- consultation fees approximately £40.00 plus VAT.

-Working Dog insurance
+Working Dog Insurance

 Poop Bags Biodegradable